satish-lakkimsetti/NexyTab/README.md

 ### Firefox

+1. Clone this repo.
-1. Open `about:debugging` in the address bar.
+2. Open `about:debugging` in the address bar.
-2. Click "This Firefox" (or "This Nightly").
+3. Click "This Firefox" (or "This Nightly").
-3. Click "Load Temporary Add-on".
+4. Click "Load Temporary Add-on".
-4. Locate and select the `manifest.json` file from the project folder.
+5. Locate and select the `manifest.json` file from the project folder.

 You can also install the original version from the Firefox Add-ons store:
 [https://addons.mozilla.org/en-US/firefox/addon/nexyTab/](https://addons.mozilla.org/en-US/firefox/addon/nexyTab/)